jafaripur/php-microservice/docs/source/doc/processor.md

 #### Emit Methods

-- `execute(mixed $body)`: This should be implemented in emit class and is mandatory.
-Run when new emit received, `$body` variable is a data received from client.
+- `execute(Request $request)`: This should be implemented in emit class and is mandatory.
+Run when new emit received, `$request` variable is object of data received from client.
 - `getTopicName()`: This should be implemented in emit class and is mandatory.
 Topic name should emit listen to it.
 - `durableQueue()`: Return boolean value.
 If returned value is true, defined queue will be durable.